 By Jocelyn Buhlman

 Reading a good book is a thrilling adventure that can sometimes go by too quickly.
 Have you ever finished a really good book and wished you could live in the world of the story for longer?
 Well, some of our favorite Disney films give you the chance to do just that!
 Film adaptations of beloved books let us explore the worlds of our favorite stories in new and exciting ways.
-In fact, one of our favorite books is getting its own film adaptation—Artemis Fowl, by Eoin Colfer, will be debuting on Disney+ on June 12!
-To celebrate the literary-to-live action launch, we’ve rounded up some of our other favorite live action films based on some beloved books.
+We’ve rounded up some of our favorite live action films based on some beloved books.

 1. Treasure Island (1950)